WeMakeDevs/github-tutorial/README.md

 # Community Classroom is OP

-- Kunal Kushwaha says that this community is amazing.
+> PG says that this community is amazing.
-- Kunal made this change
+> PG itself made this change and loves to doing that
-- I love MLH
+> I love AI and ML
-- More power to kunal. love the work which your are doing for the community.
+> Kunal love the work which you and your friends are doing for the community.
-- Anirudh Sharma finds the Community Classroom initiative really great!
+> PG finds the Community Classroom initiative really great!